Fishing boats docked along a stone harbor wall in Roundstone with calm water and mountains in the background.

 Practical Information

-• Getting there: Accessible by car via the N59, by bus from Galway, or by private boat.
-The village lies on the Wild Atlantic Way route.
+• Getting there: The village is accessible by car via the N59, with regular bus services from Galway City.
+It sits directly on the Wild Atlantic Way scenic route.

-• Best time to visit: Late spring to early autumn offers mild weather, full‑day daylight for hikes, and the July Regatta festivities.
+• Best time to visit: Late spring through early autumn offers the mildest weather and longest daylight hours for hiking.
+July brings the Regatta and peak festival atmosphere.